bkrug/Emu-Writer/README.md

 * Consider adding a defrag operation that runs every 64/60s seconds.
 * Move more variables to the scratch PAD.
 * Identify code in MAIN.asm that can be moved to the physical end of the program and eventually overwritten.
-* Move the variables in DSRLNK.asm to VAR.asm